-Host sites also pay a financial cost-share match to Literacy Minnesota.
-The cost-share rate is currently \$6,000, effective as of 10/2/21.
-This amounts to about 40% the annual base living allowance rate for the majority of VISTAs in the majority of states, or approximately 15% of the total annual cost per AmeriCorps VISTA member, including all member benefits and training.
+Host sites are expected to provide a financial cost share to Literacy Minnesota, which goes toward the costs of hosting an AmeriCorps VISTA member.
+The cost share rate is currently \$9,000, effective as of 8/14/24.
+This amounts to about 36% the annual base living allowance rate for the majority of VISTAs in the majority of states, or approximately 15% of the total annual cost per AmeriCorps VISTA member, including all member benefits and training.
 See below for example living allowance rates by state.
-Please note that the cost-share rate may increase due to future increases to the federal living allowance rates.
+Please note that the cost share rate may increase due to future increases to the federal living allowance rates.

-This includes a non-refundable \$1,000 initial payment before the AmeriCorps VISTA member begins service.
-The remainder is to be paid after the AmeriCorps VISTA member starts service.
+The cost share invoices are divided into two payments: A non-refundable \$1,000 initial cost share payment before the AmeriCorps VISTA member begins service, and a remaining cost share payment to be paid after the AmeriCorps VISTA member starts service.
 Literacy Minnesota will work with host sites on payment plans to pay in installments rather than in a single payment, if preferred.
-AmeriCorps VISTA members may help host sites with fundraising, including toward the cost-share match, as part of their service responsibilities.
+AmeriCorps VISTA members may help host sites with fundraising, including toward the cost share, as part of their service responsibilities.

-Sample Annual Living Allowance Rates by State (effective August 15, 2021):
+Sample Annual Living Allowance Rates by State (effective September 8, 2024):

-Living allowance rates vary nationwide from about \$15,000-\$30,000 annual (pre-tax), depending on the poverty rate in the county of service.
+Living allowance rates vary nationwide from about \$25,000-\$30,000 annual (pre-tax), depending on the poverty rate in the county of service.
 Some example annual living allowance rates by state (ask Literacy Minnesota for rates for additional locations):